Word Rotator's Distance: Word Mover's Distance and its Issues

 \subsection{Earth Mover's Distance}

-Intuitively, \emph{earth mover's distance (EMD)}\footnote{ In this paper, following the convention, we use the term earth mover's distance (EMD) in the sense of optimal transport cost by the Kantrovich's formulation, which is also called the $1$-Wasserstein distance. }~\cite{villani2009ot,santambrogio2015optimaltransportforappliedmathematics,peyre2019ot} is the minimum cost required to turn one pile (objects that have been placed little by little in various places) into the other pile.
-Formally, \SY{EMD takes the following inputs (Figure~\ref{fig:emd})} \footnote{ Strictly speaking, Equation \eqref{eq:discrete_probability_measure} is $\VEC \mu = \sum_{i=1}^n m^{}_i\Dirac{\VEC x^{}_i}$, where the Dirac delta function describes a discrete probability measure.
-We omit delta for notational simplicity. }. \begin{mdframed}[ backgroundcolor=black!5, topline=false, bottomline=false, rightline=false, leftline=false, innertopmargin=0.5em, innerleftmargin=0.5em, innerbottommargin=0.5em, innerrightmargin=0.5em, ] \begin{enumerate} \item Two \textbf{probability distributions} $\VEC \mu$ (initial arrangement) and $\VEC \mu'$ (final arrangement):
+Intuitively, \emph{earth mover's distance (EMD)}\footnote{ In this paper, following convention, we use the term earth mover's distance in the sense of optimal transport cost according to the Kantrovich formulation.
+If the cost is a distance, it can also be called the $1$-Wasserstein distance. }~\cite{villani2009ot,santambrogio2015optimaltransportforappliedmathematics,peyre2019ot} is the minimum cost required to turn one pile of dirt into another pile of dirt (Figure~\ref{fig:emd}).
+Formally, EMD takes the following inputs. \begin{mdframed}[ backgroundcolor=black!5, topline=false, bottomline=false, rightline=false, leftline=false, innertopmargin=0.5em, innerleftmargin=0.5em, innerbottommargin=0.5em, innerrightmargin=0.5em, ] \begin{enumerate} \item Two \textbf{probability distributions}, $\VEC \mu$ (initial arrangement) and $\VEC \mu'$ (final arrangement) \footnotemark: